 3. Freshen up.
 Cool it down.

 If there is insufficient air circulation in your child’s bedroom the air can get stale and humid.
 Body heat can contribute to heating up room temperature, and normal breathing can increase air humidity.
 The exact sleeping temperature will vary from person to person, but sleeping in a slightly cooler environment is preferable.
 Consider adding a fan or cracking a window to keep things fresh and cool to help encourage a more restful sleep.
-Opening windows on a regular basis is also good way to reduce the buildup of indoor air pollution.
+Opening windows on a regular basis is also a good way to reduce the buildup of indoor air pollution.

 2. Book it.

 No matter what age your child is, reading can be incorporated in a nightly bedtime routine.
 Not only is it an opportunity to foster literacy, but it can also help to create a greater awareness and understanding of the natural world and their role in it.
-Check out this list from Good Reads or ask your local library to suggest some new and notable titles to add (or borrow!) to your collection.
+Check out this list or ask your local library to suggest some new and notable titles to add (or borrow!) to your collection.

 1. Avoid the dreaded summer hangover.